Are you thinking about starting an artist blog?

 I could have never done that just on social media networks.

-In fact, I have posts that I have written two years ago that are still generating traffic.
+In fact, I have posts that I wrote two years ago that are still generating traffic.

 Do not put it off until next week.